Alice Springs

 Simpson's Gap, Alice Springs

-• Simpson’s Gap: Simpson’s Gap is a mountain pass that was formed over time by the waters of the West MacDonnell Ranges.
-You can get off the riverbed to the Simpson’s Gap itself and enjoy a beautiful hike in quite close proximity to Alice Springs.
+Simpson’s Gap is a mountain pass that has been formed over time by water cutting through the mountains of the West MacDonnell Ranges.
+You can walk along the river bed to Simpson’s Gap itself, where the life-giving water lies like a lake on the surface.

 King's Canyon, Australia